Even the sun wasn’t up yet, I already noticed the unusual gloom. Clouds hovered really low. Also, the intermittent drizzles didn’t seem favorable.

-Another option is to rent a villa like we did.
+Another option is to rent a villa, called tippi house, like we did.
 The villa can accommodate up to 4 individuals.
 This is located on the western end of the island which gives you a stunning view of the sunset.

 Things to Note

 - ATMs are available in Palompon town proper.

 - Cellular signal in the island is decent for basic services, such as call and texts.
 Data connection, however, is sluggish.

 - Bring enough food and water for your stay.
 You can buy them at the town proper.